 Is it worth all this risk?
 The letting agents we work alongside don’t think so.
 Without trying to do their jobs we take away their risk – by preparing the Section 21 Notice and (if they want us to) serving it on the tenant.
 They pass on our charges or use us without our ever being instructed by the landlord – who doesn’t even have to know we drafted the notice.

-Because we like to create long-lasting relationships, our fixed fees for producing section 21 notices are very modest.
-And if you retain us to prepare them for all the properties you manage, we’ll give you with a template up-to-date tenancy agreement without charge that you can use as needed.
-Get in touch with Andrew King for a no-obligation chat.
+Because we like to create long-lasting relationships, our fixed fees for producing Section 21 Notices are very competitive.
+And if you retain us to prepare them for all the properties you manage, we’ll give you with a template up-to-date tenancy agreement without charge that you can use as required.
+Get in touch with our Dispute Resolution Department for a no-obligation chat.